Agenda

 09.00-09.20

-Keynote Address: Affordable Energy First – How Reform UK Will Bring Back Britain’s Industrial Advantage
+Keynote Address: Affordable Energy First –Bringing Back Britain’s Industrial Advantage

 This keynote sets out the case that competitively priced, reliable energy is the indispensable foundation of economic growth, industrial resilience and national prosperity.
 Richard Tice MP will argue that Britain’s escalating energy costs have eroded manufacturing competitiveness, deterred capital investment and exposed strategic vulnerabilities in critical supply chains.
 Rebuilding the UK’s industrial advantage requires a decisive shift in energy policy: prioritising domestic production, streamlining regulatory barriers, accelerating infrastructure delivery and placing affordability at the centre of decision-making.
 By restoring cost discipline and security of supply, Britain can attract industry back to its shores, safeguard skilled employment and reassert itself as a serious industrial economy in an increasingly competitive global market.